awsdocs/amazon-route53-docs/doc_source/query-logs.md

 The version number of this query log\.
 If we add fields to the log or change the format of existing fields, we'll increment this value\.

 **Query timestamp**
-The date and time that Amazon Route 53 responded to the request, in ISO 8601 format and Coordinated Universal Time \(UTC\), for example, `2017-03-16T19:20:25.177Z`\.
+The date and time that Route 53 responded to the request, in ISO 8601 format and Coordinated Universal Time \(UTC\), for example, `2017-03-16T19:20:25.177Z`\.
 For information about ISO 8601 format, see the Wikipedia article [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)\.
 For information about UTC, see the Wikipedia article [Coordinated Universal Time](https://en.wikipedia.org/wiki/Coordinated_Universal_Time)\.

 **Hosted zone ID**